 The other nominees were the VEX Robotics Design System; and iRobot's Create, a robot based on the Roomba platform for educators, students, and developers.

 iRobot's PackBot, a battle-tested robot that performs bomb disposal and other dangerous missions for troops and first responders was elected in the Industrial & Service Category.
 Over 4500 PackBots are currently deployed in Iraq and Afghanistan and it was one of the first robots to enter the damaged Fukushima nuclear plant after the 2011 tsunami.

 Also nominated: Jason, a remotely operated submersible designed and built by the Woods Hole Oceanographic Institute's Deep Submergence Lab which allows scientists remote access to the seafloor and Kiva, a solution for eCommerce fulfillment and item picking applications of all types.

 There was a strong line up in the Research category.
 It was won by BigDog, a dynamically stable quadruped robot created by Boston Dynamics as a robotic pack mule to accompany soldiers in terrain too tough for conventional vehicles.
 It beat Willow Garage's PR2 and NASA's Robonaut.

-In the Entertainment category Wall-E, star of the 2008 Disney/Pixar fim by the same name, beat Rosie the household Robot from “The Jetsons” which aired from 1962-1963 and from 1985-1987 and Johnny 5, who came to fame in 1986 in Tri Star Pictures' comedy/sci-fi film Short Circuit.
+In the Entertainment category WALL-E, star of the 2008 Disney/Pixar film by the same name, beat Rosie the household Robot from “The Jetsons” which aired from 1962-1963 and from 1985-1987 and Johnny 5, who came to fame in 1986 in Tri Star Pictures' comedy/sci-fi film Short Circuit.

 or email your comment to: email@example.com